sanchitminda/work_task_manager/README.md

 ## Features

 ### 🎯 Core Functionality
-- **Three-Tab System**: Separate workspaces for Team A, Team B, and SAP Project
+- **Three-Tab System**: Separate workspaces for Team A, Team B, and Other Project
 - **Task Management**: Add, complete, and delete tasks from each context
 - **Active Work Log**: Quick note-taking for current tasks
 - **Session Timer**: Visual time tracking with HH:MM:SS format